pyarmak/entrada-1x-docs/docs/developer/quickstart.md

         }
     }

-Once your new migration has been created, you can apply it by executing:
+Once your new migration file has been created, you can apply and test these changes by executing:

     php entrada migrate --up

-#### 2. Create the new Model
+#### 2. Create the New Model

 You will use the `Model_Sandbox` class exclusively to access the new `entrada.sandbox` table created by the migration.
-You can create the template for the new Model by running:
+You can create a template for the new Model by running:

     php entrada model --create